Gaming Industry Advice from a Non Gaming Industry Member

 Two years ago, I was a fairly one dimensional gamer.
 I enjoyed 4X games on the side, enjoyed PC FPS and RTS… but my heart and soul belonged to MMOs.
 From punching the wall when dying one too many times in Everquest as an emotional 17 year old, to dumping a girl over World of Warcraft at 24, I was dedicating–easily–30 hours a week to MMO games.
 Yikes.
 A second job.
 That didn’t pay.

 Then I burned out.
 And suddenly, I had free time again.
 I filled it with other video games, of course, but also structured my personal life better.
 It was no longer a rush to get home, shovel food in and get raiding.
 I had thought that perhaps I had finally grown up.
-I was no longer showing up to work as late as possible to make up for another late night of WoW. → Read the rest
+I was no longer showing up to work as late as possible to make up for another late night of WoW.
+My free time was no longer beholden to a guild.

 Weekly News We Care About Wrap Up – 5.14.07